YashKeswani9/superstore-data-engineering/README.md

 This project represents a realistic end-to-end data engineering solution for retail analytics.
 It balances technical depth with readability, making it suitable for portfolio presentation, technical interviews, or demonstrating practical pipeline and warehouse design skills.

 ---

-If you'd like, this README can also be adapted into a more polished recruiter-focused version with a stronger personal brand and project narrative.